Unboxed-Software/solana-course/content/token-swap.md

 In order to deposit liquidity to both sides of the swap pool, a user’s wallet must have a sufficient amount of each token.
 When depositing both tokens, instead of providing the amount of each token to deposit, the user specifies the amount of LP-tokens they would like to receive.
 The token swap program then calculates the amount of each token that a depositor will receive given the pool's Curve and current liquidity.

-We can deposit both tokens at the same time using the `TokenSwap.depositAllTokenTypesInstruction` helper function which requires the following arguements:
+We can deposit both tokens at the same time using the `TokenSwap.depositAllTokenTypesInstruction` helper function which requires the following arguments:
 1. `tokenSwap` - the token swap state account
 2. `authority` - the swap pool authority
 3. `userTransferAuthority` - the authority over the user token accounts